TommasoBarberis/Genomic-and-transcriptomic-evolution-of-D.-Suzukii/README.md

 - `-V`: `vcf` input file;
 - `-O`: output file;
 - `-filter`: define a filter;
+	-  `QUAL`: Phred-scaled quality score for the assertion made in alternative;
+	-  `DP`: read depth at this position for this sample;
+	-  `QD`: this is the variant confidence (from the QUAL field) divided by the unfiltered depth of non-hom-ref samples;
+	-  `MQ`: mapping quality;
+	-  `FS`: this is the Phred-scaled probability that there is strand bias at the site;
+	-  `SOR`: this is another way to estimate strand bias using a test similar to the symmetric odds ratio test;
 - `--filter-name`: used to assign a name to the filter.

 4. Extract __SNPs__ who passed the filters: